-Eight Indian Agri-start-ups receives recognition at International platform
+Eight Indian Agri-start-ups receive recognition at International platform

 Rabobank, a leading global bank in food and agriculture and sustainability, recently shortlisted eight agri-start-ups from India which would go to the Pitch day of SustainableAg Asia Challenge.